wiretap-retro/Simple-Soft-Power-Switch/README.md

 ![pic](pic.jpg)

 ## Intro
 This is a simple soft power switch that latches, using a momentary push button.
 It is found in many different devices from kids toys to consumer power supplies.
 I took apart an old electronic basketball hoop toy of my son's to reverse engineer the power switch circuit.
-This is circuit is cheap and simple, costing less than a bottle of Coke.
+This circuit is cheap and simple, costing less than a bottle of Coke.
 From the datasheet, it can handle 5-18VDC with approximately 4 amps of current.
 This is a neat design to use in small projects where you want a momentary push button for powering on and off your device.
 This does not do voltage step-up/step-down.
 What you feed into the power header is what comes out on the load side.

 ## Assembly / Install
 * If used, the provided circuit board can be ordered from a PCB fabricator of your choice.
 (JLCPCB, PCBway, OSH Park, etc.)